 Andrew Ward

-Andrew is recommended in the Chambers & Partners and Legal 500 directories as a leading personal injury junior.
-He represents Claimants and Defendants in high value employer’s liability, public liability and RTA personal injury claims.
-He has extensive experience of traumatic brain injury, amputation, chronic pain conditions, functional neurological disorder, paralysis caused by spinal injury, fatal accident claims, issues of motor insurance policy coverage and fundamental dishonesty.
+Andrew represents Claimants and Defendants in serious and catastrophic personal injury claims.
+He is endorsed by the legal directories and is ranked as a Band 1 personal injury junior in the Legal 500 (2025 Edition).
+He has extensive experience of cases involving traumatic brain injury, amputation, chronic pain conditions, functional neurological disorder, paralysis caused by spinal injury, fatal accidents, issues of motor insurance policy coverage and fundamental dishonesty.

 Personal Injury